polina-postnikova/Digital-Nomad-Research/README.md

 # License

-The repository code, documentation, and analysis scripts are released under the **MIT License** (or replace with your preferred license).
+The repository code, documentation, and analysis scripts are released under the **MIT License**.

 The benchmark dataset is released for academic research and reproducibility.
 Users should consult the terms of use of the original government data sources when redistributing derived policy information.